Daicon III and IV Opening Animations: Daicon III

 Osamu Tezuka did not see the opening film at Daicon III, but was shown the film by Akai and Yamaga later that night.
 After watching the film, Tezuka remarked "Well, there certainly were a lot of characters in the film. ...
 [T]here were also some that weren't in the film".
 Akai and Yamaga later realized the omission of Tezuka's characters; they were subsequently used in the Daicon IV animation.
 According to Toshio Okada, the theme of water in the opening represented "opportunity" and Lawrence Eng, an otaku researcher, describes the theme as, "... making the best use of one's opportunities while fighting against those who would seek to steal such opportunity away."

 The team behind the animation that gathered for the SF convention was supposed to disband and cease its activities at the end of Daicon III.
 However, they regretted the loss of the experience, skills, and teamwork they had cultivated in running the event, and started an independent film project to cultivate a well-trained staff with the goal of holding another Nihon SF convention, Daicon IV, in Osaka two years later in 1983.
 Daicon Film was formed at that time.
 Okada sold Daicon Film's video and goods at his science fiction goods store "General Products", and sold more than 3000 videos that cost more than 10,000 yen.
 The profits were used to pay for the production of the next film.
-Daicon Film went on to produce the 8mm tokusatsu films Aikoku Sentai Dai Nippon, Kaiketsu Noutenki, and Kaettekita Ultraman.
+Daicon Film went on to produce the 8 mm tokusatsu films Aikoku Sentai Dai Nippon, Kaiketsu Noutenki, and Kaettekita Ultraman.
 These films, as well as Daicon III Opening Animation, were widely featured in the anime magazine Animec, and Daicon Film gradually gained recognition.